-NATIONAL OFFICERS: In accordance with reference (a) the National Officers of National Sojourners shall be: National President; President-Elect; First Vice President; Second Vice President; Third Vice President; Secretary-Treasurer; Chaplain; Judge Advocate; Surgeon; Historian; Trustees; members of the Committee of 33; members of the Honor Awards Committee; Past National Presidents; Past National Commanders; and Emeritus Members.
+2. NATIONAL OFFICERS: In accordance with reference (a), the National Officers of National Sojourners, Incorporated, shall be: National President; National President-Elect; National First Vice-President; National Second Vice-President; National Third Vice-President; National Secretary-Treasurer; National Chaplain; National Judge Advocate; National Surgeon; National Historian; National Trustees; members of the Committee of 33; members of the Honor Awards Committee; Past National Presidents; Past National Commanders; and Emeritus Members.

-QUALIFICATIONS OF NATIONAL PROGRESSIVE LINE OFFICERS: The selection of all candidates for the national progressive line shall be governed by the minimum requirements set forth below:
+3. QUALIFICATIONS OF NATIONAL PROGRESSIVE LINE OFFICERS: To be qualified to stand for election to one of the National Progressive Line offices, that is, the offices of National President, National President-Elect, National First Vice-President, National Second Vice-President, and National Third Vice-President, candidates shall meet the following minimum requirements:

-A minimum of ten (10) years of continuous active membership in National Sojourners, Inc.
+a.
+Attained ten (10) years of continuous active membership in National Sojourners, Incorporated.

-Served honorably as a Chapter President and Commander of a Camp of Heroes of ’76.
+b.
+Served honorably as a National Sojourners Chapter President and as a Heroes of ’76 Camp Commander.

-Provided exemplary services for a minimum of three (3) years on a National Committee as either an appointed or elected member and/or as an Area or Regional Representative.
-Service as a member of Committee of 33 is desirable.
+c.
+Provided exemplary service for a minimum of three (3) years as an appointed or elected member of a National Committee and/or as an Area or Regional Representative.
+Service as a member of the Committee of 33 is also desirable.

-Attendance at three (3) National Conventions and two (2) Mid-Winter meetings.
+d.
+Attended three (3) National Conventions and two (2) Mid-Winter Meetings.

-Demonstrated qualities of leadership, tact, and teamwork in his military, civic, business or Masonic service.
+e.
+Demonstrated qualities of leadership, tact, and teamwork in his military, civic, business and/or Masonic service.

-Hold Active Membership status in National Sojourners, Inc.
+f.
+Hold Active membership status in National Sojourners, Incorporated

-Be prepared to undertake the financial burden associated with election as well as the travel required to satisfy the additional responsibilities.
+g.
+Be prepared to undertake the financial burden, as well as the travel required to satisfy the additional responsibilities of office, associated with election.

-Receive a determination of “QUALIFIED” based on an interview by the Nominating Committee.
+h.
+Receive a determination of “QUALIFIED” based on an interview by the National Nominating Committee.

-NOMINATION: Nominations for National Office shall be made by Chapters or National Officers on the official nomination form available from the National Secretary-Treasurer and mailed or delivered to the Secretary of the National Nominating Committee will act on such nominations in accordance with reference (b).
+4. NOMINATION: Nomination for a National Office shall be made by a Chapter or by a National Officer on the official nomination form available from the National Secretary-Treasurer and mailed, emailed, or otherwise delivered to the National Secretary-Treasurer, who shall deliver it to the Secretary of the National Nominating Committee.
+The National Nominating Committee shall act on all such nominations in accordance with reference (b).

-Active National Officers (excludes Past National President, Past National Commanders and Emeritus Members): Except the National President, all shall be elected by ballot at the National Convention, shall serve for a period of one year, except as otherwise provided herein.
+a.
+Active National Officers (excludes Past National Presidents, Past National Commanders and Emeritus Members), other than the National President, shall be elected by ballot at the National Convention and shall serve for a period of one year, except as otherwise provided herein.

-The National President-Elect: At the expiration of his term of office, automatically shall be installed as National President.
+b.
+The National President-Elect, at the expiration of his term of office, shall automatically be installed as National President.

-The National Trustees: Serve for a period of three years, three Trustees being elected at each National Convention.
-A National Trustee who has been elected to complete an unexpired term on the National Trustees is permitted to serve three (3) full three-year terms on the Trustees in addition to completing the initial unexpired term.
+c.
+The term of office of a National Trustee shall be for a period of three years, with three Trustees being elected at each National Convention.
+A National Trustee who has been elected to complete an unexpired term on the National Trustees shall be permitted to serve three (3) full three-year terms on the National Trustees in addition to completing the initial unexpired term.

-National Secretary-Treasurer, National Historian, National Judge Advocate, National Chaplain and National Surgeon: Serve for a period of three years.
+d.
+The term of office of the National Secretary-Treasurer, National Historian, National Judge Advocate, National Chaplain and National Surgeon shall each be for a period of three years.

-Committee of 33: Members serve for a period of three years, eleven members being elected at each National Convention.
+e.
+The term of office of each member of the Committee of 33 shall be for a period of three years, with eleven such members being elected at each National Convention.
+A member of the Committee of 33 who has been elected to complete an unexpired term of the Committee of 33 shall be permitted to serve three (3) full three-year terms on the Committee in addition to completing the initial unexpired term.

-Honor Awards Committee: Members serve for a period of five years with one member being elected annually.
+f.
+The term of office of each member of the Honor Awards Committee shall be for a period of five years, with one member being elected annually.